Unstructured-IO/unstructured-python-client/README.md

 #### Splitting PDF by pages

+See [page splitting](https://docs.unstructured.io/api-reference/api-services/sdk#page-splitting) for more details.

-In order to speed up processing of long PDF files, `split_pdf_page` can be set to `True` (defaults to `False`).
-It will cause the PDF to be split at client side, before sending to API, and combining individual responses as single result.
-This parameter will affect only PDF files, no need to disable it for other filetypes.
+In order to speed up processing of large PDF files, the client splits up PDFs into smaller files, sends these to the API concurrently, and recombines the results. `split_pdf_page` can be set to `False` to disable this.

 The amount of workers utilized for splitting PDFs is dictated by the `split_pdf_concurrency_level` parameter, with a default of 5 and a maximum of 15 to keep resource usage and costs in check.
 The splitting process leverages `asyncio` to manage concurrency effectively.
 The size of each batch of pages (ranging from 2 to 20) is internally determined based on the concurrency level and the total number of pages in the document.
 Because the splitting process uses `asyncio` the client can encouter event loop issues if it is nested in another async runner, like running in a `gevent` spawned task.
 Instead, this is safe to run in multiprocessing workers (e.g., using `multiprocessing.Pool` with `fork` context).